20jasper/JJPWRGEM/readme.md

 - extensions such as trailing commas or comments are not allowed
 - surrogates are not validated, eg a lone continuation byte is valid

+### Is it blazingly fast™?

+Axolotls can't walk so fast, so skateboards are pretty fast 🛹🐟

+jjpwrgem can parse and pretty print a 1.7MB JSON file in around ~11ms and the average package.json in ~500 microseconds

+See the [benchmarks](/benchmarks.md) for more info!

 ## FAQ

 ### What does JJPWRGEM stand for?